winterland1989/Action.js/README_COFFEE.md

 .go()
 ```

-If Action resulted in error, Action.freeze will throw it, be sure to put a guard before it!
-Let's talk about errors, don't panic, once a continuation return a Error object, the following continuation won't fire, you can catch the error by putting a guard on the end.
+If Action resulted in error, Action.freeze will not throw it but pass it to downstream, you can put a guard after it, now let's talk more about errors, it's very interesting once a continuation return a Error object, the following continuation won't fire, you can catch the error by putting a guard on the end.
 Of course guards have to be put before go.

 ```coffee
 exampleAction